mtlynch/mtlynch.io/_retrospectives/2019-11-08-isitketo-month-10.md

 {% include image.html file="smoke-test.jpg" alt="Screenshot of Is It Keto smoke test" max_width="600px" img_link="true" class="img-border" fig_caption="Meal plan smoke test" %}

-It was a very basic page, and it had many obvious weaknesses.
-I wanted to quickly put something up to see if readers had any interest in it.
+It was a very basic page, and it had many obvious weaknesses, but I wanted to put something up quickly to see if readers had any interest in it.

 During the smoke test, ~4% of users clicked the button that said "Buy Now $14.99," which was encouraging.
-I recognized that not every user who clicked "Buy Now" would actually pay, but I felt like if 4% were clicking based on such weak sales copy, then maybe I could get to 4% actual sales by sharpening the sales copy a bit.
+I recognized that not every user who clicked "Buy Now" would actually pay, but I felt like if 4% were clicking based on such weak sales copy, then maybe I could achieve 4% true conversion by sharpening the sales copy a bit.

 ### I offered an actual product